EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ### Submitting a job to the compute nodes

 To run LAMMPS on multiple cores/nodes, you will need to submit a job to the ARCHER2 compute nodes.
-The compute nodes do not have access to the landing `home` filesystem -- this filesystem is to store useful/important information.
+The compute nodes do not have access to the landing `home` file system -- this file system is to store useful/important information.

+{% include figure.html url="" max-width="80%" file="/fig/2_MD-primer/archer2_architecture.png" alt="ARCHER2 architecture" %}

 On ARCHER2, when submitting jobs to the compute nodes, make sure that you are in your `/work/ta058/ta058/<username>` directory.

 For this course, we have prepared a number of exercises.